-I am an Assistant Professor in the Department of Industrial Engineering and Operations Research at Columbia University, affiliated with the Data Science Institute.
+I am an Associate Professor in the Department of Industrial Engineering and Operations Research at Columbia University, affiliated with the Data Science Institute.

 I received my PhD in Computer Science from Harvard University where I was advised by Yaron Singer.
 My thesis was awarded an ACM SIGecom Doctoral Dissertation Honorable Mention.
 As a graduate student, I also received a Google PhD fellowship and a Smith Family Graduate Science and Engineering Fellowship.
 I also co-founded Robust Intelligence, an AI security startup.